-Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year round for most little ones.
+Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year

 But what if you don’t have a swim diaper?
 Can you just use a cloth diaper cover as a makeshift swim diaper?

 To explain, when it comes to swimming in a pool (any size), lake, ocean, or other body of water, you’re going to need a proper swim diaper, for reasons I’ll explain below.
 But for an impromptu trip to the local splash pad or run through a sprinkler, where baby is staying on land, a diaper cover can do the trick in a pinch if you make some special adjustments.

 Why do I need a swim diaper, why can’t I use regular diapers in the pool?

 Regular diapers are designed to hold a lot of liquid, and hold solids in too, it’s their job.
 Swim diapers on the other hand are designed to hold solid waste inside but to let the water out.
 This is true of both reusable swim diapers and disposable swim diapers.

 Wait!
 Does all this mean the pee will escape?